 6. Try not to worry too much

 This is just one meal out of three in the day.
 When they are at school, you are handing over control of your child, and increasingly so as they get older.
 All you can do is do your best with what you put together in the lunch box, but ultimately it is down to the child as to what they actually put in their mouths from the packed lunch you provide.

 So in addition, try and be sure to give them a good breakfast before they head off to school and a healthy snack when home from school, finished off with a good dinner to round of the day.
 That way you know they have topped and tailed the day well!

 We are often asked how to transport milk to school and how to keep it fresh.
 For us, we have milk at breakfast and then a milkshake or smoothie when they come home from school.
 Mine prefer milk to be ice cold.
 You have to do what works best for you and your child, so as mine have so much milk throughout the day, I do not worry about milk at lunch.
 They have water instead.
-But you can always decant milk into a water bottle such as these ones, and be sure to pack in an insulated lunch bag with icepack to keep the milk chilled.
+Be sure to pack in an insulated lunch bag with icepack to keep the milk chilled.
 You could partially freeze the milk, or send in a frozen yoghurt tube.
 This should be defrosted by lunch time.